Derbyshire is the perfect place to explore for people of all abilities.

 To become a registered user, or to hire a tramper, you'll need to provide 2 forms of identification.
 Acceptable forms include a passport, driving licence or blue badge card plus a recent utility bill (no older than 3 months).
 You'll receive a short familiarisation session before using the tramper.

-You can become a registered tramper user for £25 per year.
-You can then book and access a tramper at all of the locations.
+You can become a registered tramper user for £35.50 per year.

 For non-registered users, the cost is: